 Getting Around Great Barrier Reef

-If you're looking for an inexpensive way to island-hop, taking a boat is your best bet.
-You'll miss out on the arresting aerial views, but boats depart at more frequent intervals and offer everything from airport transport to day cruises.
-These trips will run you between $17 and $75 AUD (about $16 to $71 USD), depending on your departure and arrival location.
-If you're leaving from Cairns, you'll likely depart from Reef Fleet Terminal (situated a little more than a mile southwest of downtown Cairns).
-About 215 miles down the Queensland coast, you can catch SeaLink ferries from Townsville to Magnetic Island or Palm Island.
-For boating excursions to the Whitsunday Islands (specifically Long and Hamilton islands), you'll likely catch your boat at Shute Harbour, about 6 miles east of Airlie Beach.
+Visitors who want to island-hop on a budget should consider traveling by boat.
+This mode of transportation doesn't include the breathtaking aerial views provided from a plane, but boats depart at more frequent intervals and offer everything from airport transport to day cruises.
+Roundtrip rides cost between AU$30 and AU$82 (about $22 to $61) per adult, depending on the departure and arrival locations.
+Travelers leaving from Cairns will likely depart from downtown's Reef Fleet Terminal.
+About 216 miles down the Queensland coast, visitors can hop on a SeaLink ferry in Townsville to reach Magnetic Island or Palm Island.
+For boating excursions to the Whitsunday Islands (specifically Long Island and Hamilton Island), plan on catching a boat at Shute Harbour, about 7 miles east of Airlie Beach.
 With Cruise Whitsundays you can also embark on day cruises to Whitehaven Beach.